 Fine-tune a model on your domain to improve its baseline understanding, then use RAG for real-time knowledge.
 This gives you both deep domain expertise and up-to-date information.

-Route simple queries to a cheap, fast model (GPT-4o-mini, Llama 3 8B) and complex queries to a powerful model (GPT-4o, Claude Sonnet).
-Use prompt complexity as the routing signal.
+Route simple queries to a fast, cost-effective model (Gemini 3 Flash, MiniMax M2.5) and complex queries to a powerful model (GPT-5.4, Claude Sonnet 4.6).
+You can use prompt complexity, user tier, or a cheap classifier model as the routing signal.

-Talking about infrastructure or compute costs in the abstract is difficult, so let's put actual dollars on these choices.
-Every team must factor in upfront development, monthly maintenance, and direct token consumption per query to understand their total cost of ownership.
+Talking about infrastructure or compute costs in the abstract is difficult, so let's put rough dollars on these choices.
+Every team must factor in upfront development, monthly maintenance, and direct token consumption per query to understand total cost of ownership.

 | Cost Category | Prompt Engineering | RAG | Fine-Tuning |